AndrinML/MiniConvNet/README.md

 That's why I implemented a simple convolutional network called "MiniConvNet".
 The following paragraphs shows results of different methods improving the accuracy, while reducing overfitting and still having a maintainable number of trainable parameters.
-"MiniConvNet" is a lightweight CNN and has 370'286 trainable weights.
+"MiniConvNet" is a lightweight CNN and has only 370'286 trainable weights.

 | Method                 | Training accuracy | Validation accuracy |